 2013 Nissan Murano Performance

-The Murano and the Murano CrossCabriolet perform differently, according to most reviewers.
-They say that the standard V6 engine provides plenty of power for all driving situations.
+Reviewers write that the 2013 Nissan Murano's standard V6 engine provides plenty of power for all driving situations.
 They even like its continuously variable transmission (CVT), which they say does a good job of delivering power to the wheels.
 However, they say that the regular Murano has very good handling, while the CrossCabriolet is much softer, with lots of body roll through turns.
 Fuel economy is on par with the class.

 - "It provides a good mix of ride comfort and handling poise, and the standard 3.5-liter V-6 has plenty of power." -- Cars.com